oleobal/rockstar-interpreter/readme.md

  - Functions can only be defined at top level
  - Functions can not be defined if the identifier already is a variable, and vice versa
  - `break` and `continue` behave as in Python
  - commas `,` are puzzling in the spec.
+We only use them for function calls, which I hope is all they are good for.
+Used elsewhere, they'll break everything.

 ### Venues for improvement

 We are trying to get feature complete as fast as possible, and then solve the issues uncovered along the way.

- - Error handling is poor, we should instead throw errors and handle them at the top level which would enable us to display line levels
+ - Error handling is poor, we should instead throw errors and handle them at the top level which would enable us to display line numbers and the call stack.
  - Last named variable (for pronouns) is currently handled manually but a good way would be to have context be a "smart" object updating this field whenever a variable is requested of it (alternatively, make the tokenizer context-aware for this, and replace it on tokenization ?)
  - Numbers are just python floats, which might or might not correspond to the spec
  - Many syntax errors are just ignored in the tokenizer, when they could be caught there and not later.